What is local air quality management (LAQM)?

 How might poor air quality affect my health?

 If your health is good, you are unlikely to have any serious short-term effects.
-However, it is more likely to affect people with lung diseases or heart conditions, as they have lower resistance to infections, such as influenza.
+It is more likely to affect people with lung diseases, or heart conditions, as they have lower resistance to infections, such as influenza.

 Where can I get further health information?